banesbitt24/nix/README.md

 - Secrets managed with sops-nix using age encryption
 - SSH keys and API keys never stored in plaintext in git
 - MPRIS integration for media control in waybar bottom bar
+- OpenSSL 1.1 is permitted as insecure (required for some packages)

 ## 🤝 Contributing